The growing beard and designer stubble trend

 For many years facial hair has almost considered a barrier to career progression for men.
 A 2003 University of Sao Paulo study showed 60% of personnel managers said they preferred clean-shaven men as a boss, compared to 15% who preferred a bearded boss.
 Frequently men are advised to shave a beard before an interview and to remain clean-shaven if hired.
 Certainly, the majority of CEOs seem not to be going for the beard trend.

-But is this changing with a younger generation coming through the ranks?
+But is this changing with a younger generation coming through the ranks and pushing back against bias?
 The former CEO of Apple, the late Steve Jobs was well known for sporting signature, designer stubble.
 Are these attitudes now out dated?

 Obviously facial hair is a very evident gender differentiator (usually.)
 Although, somewhat ironically, there has apparently been a commensurate and veritable boom in the “manscaping” sector in recent times, as many men look for silky smoothness.
 I am of course only interested in boardroom implications.